hammygoonan/Flaskify/README.md

 ## Configuration

-To run the program you need to specify a `MEDIA_DIR` variable.
+To run the program you need to specify a `MUSIC_DIR` variable.
 This should be a full path string to a folder in your static directory (ie '/home/example/www/flaskify/static/music').

 We recommend creating a system link from a Music directory elsewhere.